-Because we generally set base salaries for our executive officers at the 50th percentile of the range of salaries for executive officers in similar positions and with similar responsibilities at comparable companies, we rely on performance-based cash bonus awards to elevate target total cash compensation to between the 50th percentile and the 75th percentile.
-In fiscal 2017, target cash compensation (base salary plus target bonus opportunity) was set between the 50th and 75th percentile for each named executive officer except for Mr. Werner and Mr. Mahaffey.
-Mr. Werner's target cash compensation was set below the 25th percentile due to the reduction in salary to \$1, net of benefit costs that was implemented August 1, 2016 and continued through the first fiscal quarter of 2017.
-Mr. Mahaffey's target cash compensation was set at the 25th percentile due to his limited time in the role.
+Because we generally set base salaries for our executive officers at the 50th percentile of the market of salaries for executive officers in similar positions and with similar responsibilities at comparable companies, we rely on performance-based cash bonus awards to elevate target total cash compensation to between the 50th percentile and the 75th percentile.

+In fiscal 2018, we allocated 75% of each named executive officer's aggregate annual target cash bonus awards under the applicable 2018 Annual Bonus Program and 25% under the Executive Semi-Annual Bonus Plan, to tie a significant proportion of our named executive officers' incentive compensation to our full fiscal year operating and financial results.